sjang1594/UMSL/CS5130/project/README.md

 3. Path Planning Module - Give a path to get to pick up trash

 ## Process :
-1. Draw the map by tile map editor
+1. Draw the map by tile map editor [o]
-2. Creat object layer on the wall and obstacles
+2. Creat object layer on the wall and obstacles [o]
-3. Make a boundary on the map.
+3. Make a boundary on the map.[o]
-4. Collision Testing with Robot and Trash
+4. Collision Testing with Robot and Trash [o]
+5. If there were mutliple trash, then you have to update the list of trash(pop that element), sort the trash_list by robot's position, then update the start, goal location. [o]
+6. Implement Breathfirst search algorithm for shortest path.
+   - Filter out the neighbors that colliding with wall and boundary of the map. [o]
+   - Keep track the while by checking the neighbors. [o]
+   - Blit on the top of the map image.[x]

 ## Result on Terminal:
 <img src="./image/result.png" width="50" height="120" >

 ## Limitation:
-1.
+1. Since the ``Tiled`` application outputs the the location of wall start, I have to create single wall as shown in the image above [o]
+2. Since the screen.blit(map) were set up as background, the arrow were drawn in the back of the map image.[progress...]

 ## Comments
 1. The tile map was created and designed by Kenny, which is free-license [Kenny](https://kenney.nl/assets/topdown-shooter)